-- The IMS network shall be able to discriminate between emergency sessions and other sessions.
-This shall allow special treatment (e.g. with respect to filtering, higher priority, routing, QoS, supplementary services interactions) of emergency sessions. - If a visited network can support PS emergency service, the emergency session shall be established in the visited network whether or not UE is registered in IMS in the home network. - The P-CSCF is the IMS network entity, which is responsible to detect the request for emergency session and forwards the request to E-CSCF in the same network. - The P-CSCF serving the emergency call is the IMS network entity which may retrieve the location identifier from the IP-CAN. - The E-CSCF is the IMS network entity, which shall be able to retrieve geographical location information from the LRF in the case that the geographical location information is not available and is required. - If required, the E-CSCF shall be able to forward the location information to the LRF for validation of geographical location information in the case that the geographical location information is included by the UE over any access network type. - The E-CSCF is the IMS network entity, which is responsible to route the request to an emergency centre/PSAP or BGCF based on location information and additionally other information such as type of emergency service in the request.
+- The P-CSCF serving the emergency call is the IMS network entity which may retrieve the location identifier from the IP-CAN.
+For emergency sessions initiated by a trusted AS on behalf of a non-roaming subscriber, the AS may provide the location identifier. - The E-CSCF is the IMS network entity, which shall be able to retrieve geographical location information from the LRF in the case that the geographical location information is not available and is required. - If required, the E-CSCF shall be able to forward the location information to the LRF for validation of geographical location information in the case that the geographical location information is included by the UE over any access network type. - The E-CSCF is the IMS network entity, which is responsible to route the request to an emergency centre/PSAP or BGCF based on location information and additionally other information such as type of emergency service in the request.